StratusLab/documentation/users-tutorial/src/main/markdown/05-vm-lifecycle.md

 # Virtual Machine Lifecycle

-This chapter descibes how to launch, describe status, connect to and terminate a Virtual Machine on StratusLab Cloud.
+This chapter descibes how to launch, to describe, to access, and to terminate a Virtual Machine on a StratusLab cloud.

+## Lifecycle States

 The following table summarizes the simplified Virtual Machine lifecycle and associated commands.